Oladapo95/PAC-Project-Code/README.md

 Spring boot application Update
-To demonstrate CICD of a java web App to main trigger gh
+To demonstrate CICD of a java web App to main trigger